-In the circumstances the Tribunal finds that both named claimants were unfairly dismissed and awards the following amounts under the Unfair Dismissals Acts, 1977 to 2001:
+In the circumstances the Tribunal finds that both named claimants were unfairly dismissed and the following amounts under the Unfair Dismissals Acts, 1977 to 2001: awards

-In respect of the first named claimant, the Tribunal awards the sum of \in 30,000.
-In the respect of the second named claimant, the Tribunal awards the sum of \in 4,800.
+In respect of the first named claimant, the Tribunal awards the sum of $\in$ 30,000.
+In the respect second named claimant, the Tribunal awards the sum of $\in$ 4,800. et of the

 Sealed with the Seal of the

 Employment Appeals Tribunal

 This

-(Sgd.)
-(CHAIRMAN)
+(Sgd.) \\\\(CHAIRMAN)